Service bookings put aside money in an NDIA-managed participant’s budget to pay NDIS registered providers for supports or services to be delivered.

 A service booking must be created before a participant receives services or supports.

-The service booking shows the type of support participants need and how long they need it.
+Service bookings show the type of support participants need and for how long they need it.
 It also confirms there is funding in their plan to pay for these supports.